wo-language/wo/dev.md

 Development steps:

-running and testing this default repo [Works]
+- running and testing this default repo [✅]

+- run a modified compiler [✅]
+    - run a .wo file (in a separate project) [✅]

-modifying the compiler code to support that syntax [Doing...]
+- modifying the compiler code to support each kind of syntax [Doing...]
+  - doing it for just one and test running it
+  - make code formatter detect it

 modifying the runner to support that transformation